o-RDS/o-rds-server/routes/README.md

 # Tremendous Step 4: Set Up Environment Variables

 Environment variables are used to keep secrets from being used as plaintext within the codebase.
 Envrionment files contain the key-value pairs that are associated with the secrets that need to be used in the code. o-RDS provides an empty environment variable file with only the keys ([.env.development](../.env.development)), and all you need to do is get your values and fill out the file.
-Once .env.development is filled out with values, rename it to "**.env**" and gitignore will automatically ignore it upon your next commit.
+Once .env.development is filled out with values, change the name to "**.env**" and gitignore will ignore it upon the next commit.

 In the case of Tremendous, the only values required in the .env file are: